jenadeleh/multidimensional-IQA-dataset/README.md

 The dataset consists of the following columns:
 - `HIT_ID`: Identifier for each Human Intelligence Task (HIT).
 - `assignment_ID`: Identifier for each assignment.
-- `worker_ID`: Identifier for the worker (from MTurk).%removed to anonymize the dataset
+- `worker_ID`: Identifier for each worker (from MTurk).%removed to anonymize the dataset
 - `worker_index`: Index assigned to each unique worker.
 - `question_type`: Type of question.
 - `source`: Source image name (ID).